-Facebook CAPI has the same purpose as a Facebook pixel, but they have different technologies behind.
-FB CAPI is more adapted to the needs of the modern tracking environment with its policies and restrictions.
-Facebook Conversion API doesn’t involve users browser for sending tracking information.
+Facebook CAPI has the same purpose as a Facebook pixel, but they have different technologies behind them.
+The policies and restrictions made FB CAPI more tailored to the needs of the modern tracking environment.
+As for Facebook Conversion API, it doesn’t involve the user’s browser for sending tracking information.
 Everything is done through the cloud server.
-It makes users data more secure and accurate.
+It makes user data more secure and accurate.

-FB can match users with the help of other parameters such as email, phone number, first/last name, etc. The more user’s data you send to Facebook Conversion API, the higher match rate you receive.
+FB can match users through other parameters such as email, phone number, first/last name, etc. The more user data you send to Facebook Conversion API, the higher the match rate you receive.

 What are the main benefits of Facebook conversion API?

 Facebook server-side tagging or Facebook conversion API was available on Facebook for a couple of years.
-But starting from 2021 FB started to push Conversion API harder.
-If you have a dedicated Facebook representative that helps manage your Ad account, most likely they called you/or will call you and say that they highly recommend setting up a Facebook conversion API.
+But starting from 2021, FB started to push Conversion API harder.
+If you have a dedicated Facebook representative helping with your Ad account, he will most likely call you and recommend setting up a Facebook conversion API.

-These are the most important reason why you should consider implementing Facebook Conversion API:
+These are the most important reasons to consider implementing Facebook Conversion API:

-- It will help to track users who installed AdBlocker or those who are using Safari (or any other browser with intelligent tracking prevention algorithms).
-It will be possible because requests will be sent from a server, not from the user browser.
-3rd party cookies won’t be blocked.
+- It can help you track users who installed AdBlocker or those using Safari (or any other browser with intelligent tracking prevention algorithms).
+It is possible because the requests are sent from a server, not from the user browser.
+And third-party cookies will not be blocked.
 As a result, you will have more reliable data.

-- Extended cookie lifetime.
-With the help of Facebook conversion API, you will extend facebook cookie lifetime to 6 months.
-If you are not using FB conversion API then Safari will limit cookie lifetime to 7 days or 1 day.
+- An extended cookie lifetime.
+With the help of Facebook conversion API, you will extend the Facebook cookie lifetime to 6 months.
+If you are not using FB conversion API, Safari will limit cookie lifetime to 1-7 days.

 - The Conversions API gives you more control over your data and a better understanding of the customer journey.

-- You can use Facebook Conversion API to track events that happen not on the site. (for example, phone calls or offline sale).
+- You can use Facebook Conversion API to track events that happen not on the site.
+For example, phone calls or offline sales.

 How to set up Facebook Conversion API?

-We will use Google Tag Manager server container to set up Facebook Conversion API.
-Inside the Google Tag Manager server container, you will need to set up server-side tracking for Universal Analytics and configure UA events for those actions you want to track using Facebook conversion API.
+We will use the Google Tag Manager server container to set up Facebook Conversion API.
+Inside the Google Tag Manager server container, you will need to set up server-side tracking for Universal Analytics and configure UA events for those actions that you want to track with Facebook conversion API.

-To sum up, you will need these things to set up Facebook conversion API.
+To sum up, you will need these things to configure Facebook conversion API.